huggingface/diffusers/docs/source/en/using-diffusers/conditional_image_generation.md

 ### Guidance scale

-The `guidance_scale` parameter determines how important the prompt is in guiding image generation.
-A lower value gives the model more "creativity" to generate images that are more loosely related to the prompt.
+The `guidance_scale` parameter affects how much the prompt influences image generation.
+A lower value gives the model "creativity" to generate images that are more loosely related to the prompt.
 Higher `guidance_scale` values push the model to follow the prompt more closely, and if this value is too high, you may observe some artifacts in the generated image.

 ```py
 from diffusers import AutoPipelineForText2Image